 - The signature plants of this island are – palm trees.

-- You will find no vicious animals on this island; the list includes stinging insects, dangerous sharks, and snakes.
+- This island has no vicious animals, including stinging insects, dangerous sharks, and snakes.

-- Ned’s Beach is known as the most famous swimming spot on the island.
+- Ned’s Beach is the most famous swimming spot on the island.

 - The island features the most famous plant – the Kentia palm.
 Highly popular with hotels worldwide, this is a beautiful decorative plant for indoor settings.